 Wilderness Resort will fit the bill if you want the indoor waterpark at Wisconsin Dells that you won’t ever have to leave.
 Wilderness has a ton of indoor dry activities.
 There is laser tag, go-karts, mini golf, ropes courses, arcades, and a huge free playground.
 The laser tag course here has multiple floors and is tons of fun.
 They also have escape rooms, a 4D adventure called Take Flight, and a kids’ craft area.
 Here is my full review.

 We loved the raft rides, which fit up to 4 people and don’t have minimum height restrictions, so our whole family, even the younger kids, could ride.
 Wilderness also boasts the largest wave pool, a lazy river, and an indoor-outdoor pool.
-There are several large climb and splash structures for kids where adults can tag along for the fun.
+There are several large climb-and-splash structures for kids, where adults can tag along for the fun.

 Highlights for Kalahari-Great Kids Features Plus the Best Rides for Adrenaline Junkies